nonlinear-thinkering-group/hdsa2018-dat-py-ws/proposal.md

 - basic terminal knowledge

 Participants can form group and share each a raspberry pi.
 Then use multiple laptops with Beaker Browser to upload material and browse the dats running on the raspberry pies.

+## What's the duration?

+- [ ] Half-day
+- [x] 1 Day
+- [ ] 2 Days

+I’d say 1 day to have enough time to explore and play a bit with stuff once everything has been setup?

+## We ask everyone who submits a workshop proposal to review proposals of peers as well.
+How many proposals are you able to review in the week of May 14th to May 20th?

+- [ ] 1
+- [x] 2
+- [ ] 3
+- [ ] No reviews

+One each?